kedro-org/kedro/docs/source/integrations/mlflow.md

 +  flavor: mlflow.sklearn
 ```

-The `kedro-mlflow` hook will log the model as part of the run
+The `kedro-mlflow` Hook will log the model as part of the run
 in {external+mlflow:doc}`the standard MLflow Model format <models>`.

-If, additionally, you want to _register_ it
+If you also want to _register_ it
 (hence store it in the MLflow Model Registry)
 you can add a `registered_model_name` parameter: